soto-nicole/sem-coursework/use-cases/use-case-9.md

 ### Primary Actor

-Marketing team employee
+Marketing Translator

 ### Trigger

 A request for the business to increase the number of languages its advertisements and marketing campaigns can be translated into, with prioritisation to the most common languages worldwide.

 ## MAIN SUCCESS SCENARIO

 1. Marketing team receive a request to find the languages with the most speakers in a specific area.
-2. Marketing employee pinpoints the specific area of the world to receive spoken language data for.
+2. Marketing Translator pinpoints the specific area of the world to receive spoken language data for.
-3. Marketing employee extracts spoken language data for the required areas.
+3. Marketing Translator extracts spoken language data for the required areas.
-4. Marketing employee recommends the most spoken languages which could reach the most potential customers for the business in that given area.
+4. Marketing Translator recommends the most spoken languages which could reach the most potential customers for the business in that given area.

 ## EXTENSIONS

 1.**Data does not exist**:

-   - Marketing team informs the requester that the necessary data does not exist within the database.
+- Marketing Translator informs the requester that the necessary data does not exist within the database.

 ## SUB-VARIATIONS